conductor-oss/conductor-apps/README.md

 2024/10/15 12:16:46 Payment of 5000 from account Account11 to Account22 has been FAILED (Reference: )
 ```

+## SAGA Example
 This code is designed to register workflows with a Conductor server.
 Here's a breakdown of what the code does:

 It imports necessary packages, including the Conductor Go SDK.

-The CreateWorkflows function:
+#### The CreateWorkflows function:

-Reads workflow.json and compensation.json files.
+* Reads workflow.json and compensation.json files.
-Unmarshals (parses) these JSON files into WorkflowDef structs.
+* Unmarshals (parses) these JSON files into WorkflowDef structs.
-Registers these workflow definitions with a Conductor server using the MetadataClient.
+* Registers these workflow definitions with a Conductor server using the MetadataClient.

-The main function:
+####  The main function:

-Creates a new API client using environment variables.
+* Creates a new API client using environment variables.
-Creates a new metadata client using this API client.
+* Creates a new metadata client using this API client.
-Calls the CreateWorkflows function to register the workflows.
+* Calls the CreateWorkflows function to register the workflows.
-To run this successfully, you need to:
+* To run this successfully, you need to:

-Ensure you have the Conductor Go SDK installed:
-go get github.com/conductor-sdk/conductor-go

 Set up the necessary environment variables as described above.

 Make sure workflow.json and compensation.json are present in the workflow directory and contain valid workflow definitions.
 Run the program: go run workflow/workflow.go